 Jean Simmons conquered England first and then charmed North American.
 She proved us two be an accomplished and classy actress making her totally worthy of a blogging event.
 I’m honestly very impatient to read all your articles!
 Some of you have posted them a bit in advance, but I wanted to wait for the blogathon to begin to start reading them.
 I won’t lie to you, it was hard to resist!

-So, when you have finished your article, please take the time to submit either here on on Laura’s post.
+So, when your article is ready, please take the time to submit either here or on Laura’s post.
 Make sure also to link this post to your blog and not the announcement post.
 The only reason being that the announcement post won’t lead the readers to the article written for the blogathon itself, but only on the main blog.

 Be glad to know that your articles will be shared both on Twitter and on my Jean Simmon’s Facebook group!
 I give myself the mission to find you some good readers!